juliendenize/torchaug/docs/source/include/speed_comparison.md

 ## Setting for comparison

+We used a [python script](../speed_script.py) that compare the speed between Torchvision and Torchaug on CPU and GPU.

-The script used for comparison is [here](./speed_script.py).
-Keep in mind that this script **does not test** the improvement based on eliminating the CPU/GPU synchronization by Torchaug in comparison with Torchvision, which should favor Torchaug.
+It **does not test** the improvement based on eliminating the CPU/GPU synchronization which should favor Torchaug in comparison with Torchvision.

 It was performed on **1 GPU P5000** and **6 logical cores of an Intel(R) Xeon(R) Gold 6126 CPU @ 2.60GHz**.